gizzmo123456/AMS-Build/README.md

 # AMS-Build
 ###### AMS - *Automation Made Simple*

-# UPDATE README NOTES.
-- build status now has warn for mixed status.
-    - exit line in pipeline file
-        - if False ignore otherwise expects to exit with exactly "0"
-- update the defaul root name
-- host name

-- moved Docker const to pipeline

 ## Overview
 AMS-Build is a simple lightweight automation tool writen in python.
 It has been designed to run and automate tasks in docker containers and